Paddy O'Donovan: Inter-county

 O'Donovan made his senior debut for Cork in a Munster quarter-final defeat of Limerick in 1938.
 Although Cork were defeated in the championship on that occasion, the team was about to enter a golden age.

 In 1939 O'Donovan was include don the starting fifteen again as Cork made a breakthrough in the provincial championship after nearly a decade in the doldrums.
 A narrow 4–3 to 3–4 defeat of Limerick gave Cork the title and gave O'Donovan his first Munster medal.
 He played no part in Cork's subsequent defeat by Kilkenny in the All-Ireland decider.

 An outbreak of foot and mouth disease severely hampered the 1941 championship.
 As a result of this Cork were nominated to represent the province in the All-Ireland series.
 O'Donovan started as a substitute in the final against Dublin but was introduced during the game.
 In a one-sided affair goals by Johnny Quirke and Ted O'Sullivan helped Cork to a 5–11 to 0–6 victory.
 It was one of the most one-sided championship deciders of all time, however, it did give O'Donovan an All-Ireland medal.

 O'Donovan added a second Munster medal to his collection in 1942 as Tipperary were downed by 4–15 to 4–1.
 The All-Ireland final was a replay of the previous year with Dublin providing the opposition once again.
 The game was a close affair with just a point separating the sides at the three-quarter stage.
 In the end Cork won comfortably enough by 2–14 to 3–4 and O'Donovan collected a second All-Ireland medal.

 A 2–13 to 3–8 defeat of Waterford in 1943 gave O'Donovan a third Munster medal.
 He was subsequently dropped from the starting fifteen for the All-Ireland decider against Antrim.
-Unfortunately, the occasion got to the Glensmen as Cork built up an unassailable 3–11 to 0–2 half-time lead.
-O'Donovan came on as a substitute as Cork powered to a 5–16 to 0–4 victory.
+Cork built up an unassailable 3–11 to 0–2 half-time lead over Antrim, and O'Donovan came on as a substitute as Cork powered to a 5–16 to 0–4 victory.
 It was O'Donovan's third All-Ireland medal.